rasmusab/officialcocktails/officialcocktails.com/content/cocktails/french_75.md

 ![](/cocktail-images/french_75.jpeg)

-## Directions for how to make a French 75
+## Directions for how to make the French 75

 1. Combine gin, simple syrup, and lemon juice in a cocktail shaker.
 2. Fill the cocktail shaker with ice.